I’d say that 90% of the giveaways I see on Instagram aren’t legal. In fact, when I see one that is legal it stands out.

 Giveaways are usually limited to those over the age of 18 for both privacy and legal reasons.

 In addition to age restrictions, entrants from geographic regions might need to be excluded.
-Because if you allow entrants from that country, then you need to make sure that your giveaway follows that countries laws.
+Because if you allow entrants from that country, then you need to make sure that your giveaway follows that country’s laws.
 (AKA you have to follow the laws of the country that your entrants live in, not the country that you live in.)

 This is why most legal giveaways limit entrants to a specific country.
 And why you’ll likely be limiting entrants to US residents.